Opinion: Liz Truss’s cabinet has no concept of the reality of benefits – but I do

 In many ways, I’m lucky.
 It has been years since I was last unemployed and I’ve been able to work my way into a profession I adore.
 For others without these advantages, Kwasi Kwarteng’s statement that even those with part-time jobs could see their benefits cut if they don’t look for more work is a vicious kick in the teeth from a party that has burned our rights and thrown a party around the fire.

 In a recent interview on LBC, Chloe Smith, the secretary for work and pensions, announced that, to help the poor earn their benefits, they would be employing “work coaches” to assist in finding suitable employment opportunities.
 A great idea were it not for the fact that the same government has pledged to cut 91,000 civil service jobs over the next three years.
-They have also announced the closure of 41 DWP offices this year and, despite reassuring people that this will not affect face-to-face services, I’m sure they will forgive us if we believe that when we see it.
+It has also announced the closure of 41 DWP offices this year and, despite reassuring people that this would not affect face-to-face services, I’m sure they will forgive us if we believe that when we see it.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

-Modelled on the Conservatism of the 1980s, Truss’s dedication to running a full-scale Thatcher LARP event is on course to steer us straight into the kind of hard-right libertarian nightmare the US are currently experiencing.
-Determined to convince us that poverty is a lifestyle choice of the lazy, the current government is now dedicated to the lie that they will do everything in their power to give us opportunities – we just need to stop being so stubbornly attached to our dignity and take them.
+Modelled on the Conservatism of the 1980s, Truss’s dedication to running a full-scale Thatcher live-action role-playing (LARP) event is on course to steer us straight into the kind of hard-right libertarian nightmare the US is currently experiencing.
+Determined to convince us that poverty is a lifestyle choice of the lazy, the current government is now dedicated to the lie that it will do everything in its power to give us opportunities – we just need to stop being so stubbornly attached to our dignity and take them.

-The country will survive without a few more bankers (and their uncapped bonuses), but try going a week without nursing assistants, cleaners, bin men or carers.
+The country will survive without a few more bankers (and their uncapped bonuses), but try going a week without nursing assistants, cleaners, binmen or carers.
 The jobs we’re told we should aspire beyond still need to be done and they deserve to be well-paid.
 The RMT strikes have shown us what can be achieved when those “unskilled workers” come together.
-It is time Truss learned that the problem with libertarianism is, eventually you run out of other peoples’ free labour.
+It is time Truss learned that the problem with libertarianism is this: eventually you run out of other people’s free labour.

 Register for free to continue reading